Show All Answers

 No. The state requires certain permits and licensing to rehab animals that we do not have.
 In Kansas you can call Operation Wildlife at (785) 542-3625.
 Their website has a Resource page that offers great information on how to care for the animal until you can get it to them.
 In Missouri you will need to call Lakeside Nature Center at (816) 513-8960.

 Remember, the best place for a wild animal is in it's own habitat.
 If the animal is not injured it is best to leave it where you found it.

 The park is open dawn to dusk every day.
-The park is 116 acres with 3 miles of trails that you hike and explore.
-On your hike you'll see native prairie, Little Cedar Creek, cross a couple of bridges and walk paved and primitive trails.
+The park is 125 acres with 3 miles of trails that you hike and explore.
+Pets and bikes are prohibited on our trails.
+On your hike you’ll see native prairie, Little Cedar Creek, cross a couple of bridges and walk paved and primitive trails.
 You can view and download our park map here.

 The park is different from the nature center.
 See Nature Center hours for more information.

 Yes!
 We offer birthday parties for children ages 5-11.
 Parties are held on Saturdays throughout the year and book quickly so call in advance.
 Our party packages include a two hour room rental with a 30 minute program during that time.
 We have four themes you can choose from!
 Take a look at our birthday party flyer here.

 Registration is available online for programs listed in the Johnson County Park & Recreation District's Activity Guide that have a bar code.
 Online registration www.jcprd.com or you can also call Registration a (913) 831-3359.
 Walk-in registration is available at most of our JCPRD locations as well.

 The curriculum is geared for ages 3 - 5 years of age.
 Due to the live animals involved and the time allotted for the program we do not present to ages 2 and under.
 Pricing, program options and more is listed in our Preschool Nature Awareness Programs flyer.